Now offering COVID-19 Testing and Vaccinations at Colton location.

 Likewise, some infants get frightened easily when they get alone in a room.
 They also feel difficulty in sleep due to their fear of isolation.

-Although babies are unable to speak and share, they must show a response to the distressing situation.
+Although babies are unable to speak and share, they do show a response to the distressing situation.
 Parents should observe the response toward any sound and video.
 Moreover, their physical sensations are also determined.
 However, if their response is the same after getting exposed to the situation, then it might be a symptom of post-traumatic stress disorder.

 As a parent, you should also monitor your child’s play.
 If your child is exhibiting unusual or strange behavior then there is a greater probability of PTSD.
 If a toddler is repetitively playing a game, then it indicates the occurrence of symptoms of PTSD in children.